 This helps the IT department know where to direct their efforts (e.g., if any hardware imaging or expanded retention policies need to be put into place on an individual basis).

-💡Pro tip: To save time, consider keeping a standing list of custodians who may frequently be on hold due to their position in your company.
+💡Pro tip: To save time, keep a standing list of custodians who may frequently be on hold due to their position in your company.
 (For example, company directors are nearly always subject to one or more legal holds.)

 Identifying sources